thomvaill/log4brains/README.md

 - [Documenting architecture decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions), by Michael Nygard
 - [ADR GitHub organization](https://adr.github.io/), home of the [MADR](https://adr.github.io/madr/) template, by @boceckts and @koppor
 - [Collection of ADR templates](https://github.com/joelparkerhenderson/architecture_decision_record) by @joelparkerhenderson

+## 📨 CI/CD setup for publication

+Log4brains lets you publish automatically your knowledge base on the static hosting service of your choice.
+Here is the documentation for the most common ones.

+### GitHub pages with GitHub actions

+TODO

 ## ❓ FAQ